bigdata-vandy/bigdata-vandy.github.io/_drafts/using-hue.md

 *Note: by default, logging in to Hue creates a new user's home directory at /user/username with read and execute permissions enabled for the world!*

-There is a limit to the file size.
+The file size for transferring through the WebUI is capped at 50GB ??.

-# Running MapReduce
+# MapReduce

+The origins of Big Data as we know it today start with MapReduce.
+MapReduce 1 was designed to move computation to the data.

+But no mechanism for caching...

-# Running Spark Wordcount
+# Spark
+Enter Spark